rust-lang/rust/active/0000-tuple-accessors.md

 Drawbacks
 =========

-More complexity that is not strictly necessary.
+This adds more complexity that is not strictly necessary.

 Alternatives
 ============

 Stay with the status quo.
-Either recommend using a struct with named fields or suggest using pattern matching to extract values.
-If extracting individual fields of tuples is really necessary, `the `TupleN` traits could be used instead, and something like `#[deriving(Tuple3)]` could possibly be added for tuple structs.
+Either recommend using a struct with named fields or suggest using pattern-matching to extract values.
+If extracting individual fields of tuples is really necessary, the `TupleN` traits could be used instead, and something like `#[deriving(Tuple3)]` could possibly be added for tuple structs.

 Unresolved questions
 ====================